Frequently Asked Questions: Nacionalización

 6. Where can I apply for a Certificado de Nacionalizado or a Certificado de No Nacionalizado?

-7. What happens if one of my Chilean parents has lost his/her Chilean nationality?
+7. What happens if one of my Chilean parents has lost their Chilean nationality?

 The child whose father or mother, who had been Chilean, lost the Chilean nationality before the applicant's birth, may apply for nacionalización by letter.

-8. Is it an obligation to become a Chilean citizen after having my Residencia Definitiva for years?
+8. Is it an obligation to become a Chilean citizen after years with my Residencia Definitiva?

 No. Applying for the nacionalización is not an obligation.
 You can reside in Chile with your Residencia Definitiva permit for an unlimited period of time.